About neural tube defects

 Children and teenagers with spina bifida and encephalocele often need a lot of other treatment and support.
 This might include physiotherapy, wheelchairs or braces, or tubes (called catheters) to help empty their bladders.

-Although they face challenges, many people with spina bifida and milder forms of encephalocele go on to live active, independent lives.
+Many people with spina bifida and milder forms of encephalocele live active, independent lives, although they face challenges at times.

 People who can help children with neural tube defects